 Today’s Wonder of the Day was inspired by Daryck.
 Daryck Wonders, “Where is Area 51?”
 Thanks for WONDERing with us, Daryck!

-If you know where to turn off the highway in the middle of nowhere, you can drive for miles down a dusty, unmarked dirt road that's supposed to take you to a place called Groom Lake.
-Miles before reaching the waterless salt flat known as Groom Lake, however, you’ll be stopped by an intimidating set of warning signs that make it clear that you’ve gone as far as you’re going to go down this road.
+However, things aren’t always what they seem.
+Somewhere in the desert, there’s a dusty, unmarked dirt road.
+It leads to a place called Groom Lake.
+Miles before reaching that landmark, however, you’ll be stopped by an intimidating set of warning signs.
+They’ll make it clear that you’ve gone as far as you’re going to go down this road.

 What lies beyond those warning signs?
-In addition to surveillance cameras and security guards, there are several more miles of road that lead to one of the most mysterious places in the United States: Area 51.
+Surveillance cameras, security guards, and several more miles of road.
+They all lead to one of the most mysterious places in the United States: Area 51.

-For over 50 years, no other place in America has generated as many myths and legends as Area 51.
+For over 50 years, no other place in America has been the center of as many myths and legends as Area 51.
 Does it really exist?
 Is it a top-secret military base?
-Does it contain the bodies and spacecraft of aliens that have visited the U.S.?
+Does it house the bodies and spacecraft of aliens that have visited the U.S.?

 The answers to those questions are yes, yes, and no, respectively.
-Area 51 is indeed a top-secret military facility that remains active today.
+Area 51 is indeed a top-secret military facility.
+It even remains active today.
 Contrary to many urban legends, however, it doesn’t have anything to do with aliens or unidentified flying objects (UFOs).

-It's easy to see how those myths got started, though.
+Still, it’s easy to see how those myths got started.
 Area 51 was built in 1955 as part of the much larger Nevada Test and Training Range complex.
-Area 51 is nestled in a valley surrounded by mountains that are off-limits to the public.
-It’s also situated next to Groom Lake, a large dry lake bed that's perfect for use as a runway for large aircraft.
+It was built in a valley surrounded by mountains that are off-limits to the public.
+It’s also right next to Groom Lake.
+This large, dry lake bed is perfect for use as a runway for large aircraft.

-When people — including commercial and military pilots — spotted the U-2 Spy Plane at such high altitudes, they were naturally puzzled.
+Soon, people started to spot the U-2 Spy Plane at these high altitudes.
+Many, including commercial and military pilots, were naturally puzzled.
 The plane’s development was top-secret, and sightings were rare.
-Those who did see the plane from a great distance, though, could easily have thought it must come from another world!
+Those who did see the plane from a distance, though, could easily have thought it came from another world!

-In this way, UFO and alien myths began to grow.
+That’s how the UFO and alien myths grew.
 In fact, many of them seemed to have credible sources.
 After all, why would commercial and military pilots make up bogus stories?
-The government did not discourage these stories, since it kept the public’s focus on something fake—aliens and UFOs—rather than what was really going on at Area 51.
+The government did not discourage these rumors.
+It preferred to keep the public’s focus on something fake—aliens and UFOs—rather than what was really going on at Area 51.

 An interesting tourist trade focused on aliens grew up around Area 51.
 Nevada even renamed the highway that leads to Area 51 (State Route 375) the Extraterrestrial Highway.
-UFO and alien enthusiasts regularly drive the E.T.
-Highway hoping to catch sight of strange creatures or spacecraft in the sky.
+People interested in UFOs and aliens regularly drive the E.T.
+Highway.
+They hope to catch sight of strange creatures or spacecraft in the sky.

-The entire Nevada Test and Training Range sprawls over 5,200 square miles of Nevada desert north of Las Vegas.
-Within its borders, the Nevada Test Site covers over 1,600 square miles that are still partially contaminated with radiation from testing nuclear bombs.
+The entire Nevada Test and Training Range sprawls over 5,200 square miles of land north of Las Vegas.
+Within its borders, the Nevada Test Site covers over 1,600 square miles.
+Parts of the region are still contaminated with radiation from testing nuclear bombs.

-As for its name, Area 51 comes from old maps of the Nevada Test Site that designated the area around Groom Lake as Area 51.
-When the U-2 Spy Plane project was started, Lockheed called the area Paradise Ranch to try to attract workers to the project.
+How did Area 51 get its name?
+It’s from old maps of the Nevada Test Site.
+They designated the area around Groom Lake as Area 51.
+When the U-2 Spy Plane project was started, they called the area Paradise Ranch.
+This was an attempt to attract workers to the project.
 Today, Area 51 appears to be known as the National Classified Test Facility.